 2.4.
 Create a new notebook from scratch

-This is nearly as simple as creating a new notebook, you only have to make sure that what you are uploading is a JSON file format saved with the
+This is similar to creating a new notebook, you only have to make sure that what you are uploading is a JSON file format saved with the

-A notebook is broken down into individual cells.
-Each cell has a "cell type" (Code/Markdown/Raw NBConvert) that determines how the cluster will interpret the instructions in the cell.
+Cells are the building blocks of a notebook.
+Each cell has a "cell type" (Code/Markdown/Raw NBConvert) that determines how the application compute will interpret the instructions in the cell.

 The cell type can be seen or changed either in the Cell>Cell Type drop down menu, or on the right of the toolbar of function shortcuts located just below the menu bar:

 To run the contents of a code cell, or format a markdown cell, you simply 1) click on the cell press

 Enteron your keyboard, (your keyboard may say "return" instead of "enter"), 2) click the "Run" icon in the menu bar, or 3) select the appropriate command from the Cell dropdown menu:

 3.1.
 Editing Markdown Cells in a Jupyter notebook

 To edit the content of a markdown cell, double click on the cell you wish to edit.
 See the clip below for example expected behavior.
 Markdown is a lightweight plain text formatting language.
 The syntax controls things like bold/italic text, header size, section enumeration, etc. The application compute can only interpret Markdown-based syntax in the cell (running a Markdown-type cell that contains, for example, Python code, will result in that Python code simply being reproduced as plain text - Markdown cells do not interpret the code of the selected kernel).

 The clip below shows two examples of Markdown syntax: